paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 <a id="section-3503"></a>
 ## § 3503.
 Procurement authorities
-**(a) Purchases and contracts for supplies and services** In the performance of its functions the Central Intelligence Agency is authorized to exercise the authorities contained in sections 2304(a)(1) to (6), (10), (12), (15), (17), and sections 2305(a) to (c), 2306, 2307, 2308, 2309, 2312, and 2313 of title 10.11 See Codification note below.
+**(a) Purchases and contracts for supplies and services** In the performance of its functions the Central Intelligence Agency is authorized to exercise the authorities contained in sections 3201, 3203, 3204, 3206, 3207, 3302 through 3306, 3321 through 3323, 3801 through 3808, 3069, 3134, 3841, and 4752 of title 10.

 **(b) “Agency head” defined** In the exercise of the authorities granted in subsection (a) of this section, the term “Agency head” shall mean the Director, the Deputy Director, or the Executive of the Agency.

 **(c) Classes of purchases and contracts; finality of decision; powers delegable** The determinations and decisions provided in subsection (a) of this section to be made by the Agency head may be made with respect to individual purchases and contracts or with respect to classes of purchases or contracts, and shall be final.
 Except as provided in subsection (d) of this section, the Agency head is authorized to delegate his powers provided in this section, including the making of such determinations and decisions, in his discretion and subject to his direction, to any other officer or officers or officials of the Agency.

-**(d) Powers not delegable; written findings** The power of the Agency head to make the determinations or decisions specified in paragraphs (12) and (15) of section 2304(a) and [section 2307(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2307/a&num=0&edition=prelim) 1 shall not be delegable.
-Each determination or decision required by paragraphs (12) and (15) of section 2304(a), by sections 2306 and 2313, or by [section 2307(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2307/a&num=0&edition=prelim),1 shall be based upon written findings made by the official making such determinations, which findings shall be final and shall be available within the Agency for a period of at least six years following the date of the determination.
+**(d) Powers not delegable; written findings** The power of the Agency head to make the determinations or decisions specified in sections 3201 through 3204 of title 10 shall not be delegable.
+Each determination or decision required by sections 3201 through 3204, 3321 through 3323, and 3841 of title 10 shall be based upon written findings made by the official making such determinations, which findings shall be final and shall be available within the Agency for a period of at least six years following the date of the determination.

 ### Statutory Notes

 #### Codification
 Section was formerly classified to [section 403c of this title](./chapter-015-national-security.md#section-403c) prior to editorial reclassification and renumbering as this section.

-In subsecs. (a) and (d), references to the appropriate sections of title 10 were substituted for references to sections 2(c)(1) to (6), (10), (12), (15), (17), 3, 4, 5, 6, and 10 of the Armed Services Procurement Act of 1947 (Public Law 413, 80th Congress), on authority of section 49(b) of act Aug.
-10, 1956, ch.
-1041, 70A Stat.
-640, section 1 of which enacted Title 10, Armed Forces.
-Prior to the enactment of Title 10, sections 2 to 6 and 10 of the Armed Services Procurement Act of 1947 were classified to sections 151 to 155 and 159 of former Title 41, Public Contracts.
-Cited sections of the Act were restated in sections of Title 10 as follows: ActTitle 10 2(c)2304(a) 32305(a)–(c) 42306, 2313 52307 5(a)2307(a) 62312 102308, 2309

-Sections 2304 and 2305 of Title 10 were amended generally by Pub.
-L. 98–369, and as so amended contain provisions differing from those referred to in subsecs. (a) and (d).
-[Section 2308 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2308&num=0&edition=prelim) was repealed by Pub.
-L. 103–355, title I, § 1503(b)(1), Oct.
-13, 1994, 108 Stat.
-3297, and a new section 2308 was added by Pub.
-L. 107–314, div.
-A, title VIII, § 801(a)(1), Dec.
-2, 2002, 116 Stat.
-2600, and subsequently transferred to [section 3069 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3069&num=0&edition=prelim) by Pub.
-L. 116–283, div.
-A, title XVIII, § 1807(f), Jan.
-1, 2021, 134 Stat.
-4159.
-[Section 2309 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2309&num=0&edition=prelim) was transferred to [section 3134 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3134&num=0&edition=prelim) by Pub.
-L. 116–283, div.
-A, title XVIII, § 1809(e)(1), Jan.
-1, 2021, 134 Stat.
-4161.
-[Section 2312 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2312&num=0&edition=prelim) was transferred to [section 4752 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4752&num=0&edition=prelim) by Pub.
-L. 116–283, div.
-A, title XVIII, § 1864(b), Jan.
-1, 2021, 134 Stat.
-4279.
-Sections 2304, 2305, 2306, 2307, and 2313 of Title 10 were repealed by Pub.
-L. 116–283, div.
-A, title XVIII, § 1881(a), Jan.
-1, 2021, 134 Stat.
-4293; see sections 3201 to 3208, 3301 to 3309, 3321 to 3323, 3801 to 3808, and 3841 of Title 10.

 #### Amendments
+2023—Subsec. (a).
+Pub.
+L. 118–31, § 7332(1), substituted “sections 3201, 3203, 3204, 3206, 3207, 3302 through 3306, 3321 through 3323, 3801 through 3808, 3069, 3134, 3841, and 4752 of title 10” for “sections 2304(a)(1) to (6), (10), (12), (15), (17), and sections 2305(a) to (c), 2306, 2307, 2308, 2309, 2312, and 2313 of title 10”.

+Subsec. (d).
+Pub.
+L. 118–31, § 7332(2), which directed substitution of “in sections 3201 through 3204 of title 10 shall not be delegable.
+Each determination or decision required by sections 3201 through 3204, 3321 through 3323, and 3841 of title 10” for “ ‘in paragraphs’ and all that follows through ‘1947’ ”, was executed by making the substitution for “in paragraphs (12) and (15) of section 2304(a) and [section 2307(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2307/a&num=0&edition=prelim) shall not be delegable.
+Each determination or decision required by paragraphs (12) and (15) of section 2304(a), by sections 2306 and 2313, or by [section 2307(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2307/a&num=0&edition=prelim)”, which had read in the original “in paragraphs (12) and (15) of section 2(c) and section 5(a) of the Armed Services Procurement Act of 1947 shall not be delegable.
+Each determination or decision required by paragraphs (12) and (15) of section 2(c), by section 4 or by section 5(a) of the Armed Services Procurement Act of 1947”, to reflect the probable intent of Congress.
+In the original text, “1947” appeared twice, and amendment was executed as if striking out text through “1947” the second time appearing.

 1996—Subsec. (e).
 Pub.
 L. 104–106 struck out subsec. (e) which read as follows: “Notwithstanding subsection (e) of [section 759 of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section759&num=0&edition=prelim), the provisions of [section 759 of title 40](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section759&num=0&edition=prelim) relating to the procurement of automatic data processing equipment or services shall not apply with respect to such procurement by the Central Intelligence Agency.”

 1982—Subsec. (e).
 Pub.
 L. 97–269 added subsec. (e).